 I’m often asked what materials I use in drawing my pencil portraits.
 My aim is always to produce the highest quality work possible, and this naturally requires the use of only the finest tools and materials.

+All opinions and recommendations are my own, and based on my own experience.
+I have not been paid to endorse or recommend any specific products.
 As a member of the Jackson’s Art affiliate scheme, I may earn a small commission when you purchase any product from them using links on my website or social media.
 They also offer new customers 10% off their first order when you visit via these links.